isomerpages/imda-pixel/_showcase/Showcase Companies.md

 <tbody>
 <tr>
 <th rowspan="1" colspan="2">
-<p><strong>The OIP Winners Corner offers an immersive experience for users to interact and explore an expansive virtual space that mirrors the real world.
-Find out how the virtual metaverse is reshaping social interactions, learning, and engagement.</strong>
+<p><strong>The OIP Winners Corner offers an immersive experience for users to interact and explore winning solutions.
+Find out how these solvers succeed in overcoming real-world business challenges.</strong>
 </p>
 </th>
 </tr>